Shuzhengz/IgnoreGen/README.md

 # IgnoreGen
-A graphical .gitignore file generator that looks good and is user friendly (hopefully)
+A .gitignore file generator with CLI and optional GUI that looks good and is user friendly (hopefully)

 The project is still work in progress, I will get back to activly developing it as soon as I'm not as busy